La Última Vuelta World Tour: Commercial performance

-La Última Vuelta World Tour was the sixth highest-grossing tour of 2022, with earnings of over 197 million dollars for the year's 83 shows and around 1.9 million ticket sales.
+La Última Vuelta World Tour was the sixth highest-grossing tour of 2022, with earnings of over $197 million for the year's 83 shows and around 1.9 million ticket sales.
 It became Daddy Yankee's most successful concert tour of his career and the second highest-grossing Latin tour in Boxscore history, behind Bad Bunny's World's Hottest Tour.
-It was the second highest-grossing tour of the year in Latin America, with a gross of 112.7 million dollars, and the 21st in North America, with 65 million dollars.
+It was the second highest-grossing tour of the year in Latin America, with a gross of $112.7 million, and the 21st in North America, with $65 million.
 His five concerts at the Foro Sol in Mexico matched local band Grupo Firme's record for the most consecutive shows at the venue.
 Chilean concert production company Bizarro Live Entertainment reported that he became the first artist to sell out three shows in a single day at the Estadio Nacional Julio Martínez Prádanos in Chile after doing so in five hours.